 An interesting legend about the Canaan dog suggests that this breed was tethered to the throne of Queen Jezebel by a golden chain.

-The Canaan Dog is a very good family companion.
+The Canaan dog is a very good family companion.
 He is cautious and reserved around strangers - a carry-over from his feral beginnings when he had to be ever vigilant of his surroundings.
 But as a family companion he is extremely loving and loyal.

-His hearing and scenting abilities are fantastic and this coupled with a very alert disposition, makes him an excellent and protective watchdog.
-However because of his natural reserve and suspicious nature, it is wise to thoroughly socialize your Canaan from an early age, to help him learn how to recognize and evaluate various situations, people and other dogs.
+However because of his natural reserve and suspicious nature, it is important to thoroughly socialize your Canaan from an early age, to help him learn how to recognize and evaluate various situations, people and other dogs.

-Canaan Dogs are very intelligent and train easily if the right approach is used.
+Canaan dogs are very intelligent and train easily if the right approach is used.
 Owners report that harshness will get you nowhere!
 On the other hand, motivation in the form of praise or treats as rewards, works wonders and will help your dog remember his lessons much better.

 Another tip is to keep training sessions short and as creative as possible, so as not to bore this smart dog.
 But the "biggie" in the training department, is getting your dog's respect as his pack leader and showing confidence when working with him.